 Lençóis Maranhenses

-Lençóis Maranhenses is one of those places that feels like it shouldn’t exist: a field of white sand dunes in equatorial Brazil that fills every year with thousands of translucent blue and green lagoons.
-The dunes are pushed inland from the coast by trade winds.
-The rains come from January through June, collecting in the depressions between dunes where impermeable rock prevents drainage.
-By July the water is warm, clear, and deep enough to swim in.
-By November it has mostly evaporated again.
+Lençóis Maranhenses is one of those places that feels like it shouldn’t exist.
+A field of white sand dunes in equatorial Brazil that fills every year with thousands of translucent blue and green lagoons: the dunes are pushed inland from the coast by trade winds, the rains come January through June and collect in the depressions where impermeable rock prevents drainage, and by July the water is warm, clear, and deep enough to swim in.
+By November it has mostly evaporated.
+The cycle happens reliably every year, and yet the place remains relatively un-overrun.
+Getting there takes effort, which is most of the reason.

 Getting There

-The base town is Barreirinhas, 280km east of São Luís in the state of Maranhão.
-From São Luís (accessible by air from most major Brazilian cities), the road to Barreirinhas takes around 4 hours on a road that is mostly sealed but not always.
-Shared vans (van combis) leave São Luís’s rodoviária irregularly; it’s more reliable to book through your accommodation or a local agency.
+The base town is Barreirinhas, 280 kilometres east of São Luís in the state of Maranhão.
+From São Luís (accessible by air from Rio de Janeiro, São Paulo, Brasília, and other major Brazilian cities), the road takes around 4 hours on a route that is mostly sealed.
+Shared vans leave irregularly from São Luís; it’s more reliable to arrange transport through your accommodation in advance.

 The Lagoons

-The jeep trips are rough.
-The 4WD drives across sand, sometimes through shallow water, and there’s no shade on the dunes.
+The jeep trips from Barreirinhas are rough: 4WD drives across sand, sometimes through shallow water, no shade on the dunes.
 Start early.
-Bring water, hat, and reef-safe sun protection.
+Bring water, hat, and sun protection.

 Barreirinhas

-The town is small and functional rather than charming.
-The waterfront along the Rio Preguiças has a handful of restaurants serving grilled fish, rice, and pirão (a cassava gravy that’s ubiquitous in Maranhão).
-Restaurante do Paulinho near the port is unpretentious and reliably good.
-Pousadas range from basic fan rooms at BRL 80-120/night to air-conditioned options at BRL 200-300.
-There is no urgency to book anything except during the July high season.
+The town is functional rather than charming, with a waterfront along the Rio Preguiças and restaurants serving grilled fish, rice, and pirão (a cassava gravy ubiquitous in Maranhão cooking).
+Restaurante do Paulinho near the port is reliable and unpretentious.
+Pousadas range from basic fan-cooled rooms at BRL 80-120 per night to air-conditioned options at BRL 200-300.
+Book ahead for July when demand peaks.

-The village of Atins, at the eastern entrance to the park, is reached by 4WD or by boat down the Rio Preguiças (3 hours, pleasant).
-It’s smaller than Barreirinhas, has less infrastructure, and gives access to a different section of the dune field including remote lagoons that rarely see tourists.
-Worth it if you have a spare day.
+The village of Atins, at the eastern entrance to the park, is reached by 4WD or by boat down the Rio Preguiças (3 hours, pleasant trip through shifting channels).
+It’s smaller than Barreirinhas, has less infrastructure, and gives access to a different section of the dune field including remote lagoons that rarely see visitors.
+Worth the extra day if you have it.

-The park itself has no entry fee currently, though this may change as visitor numbers increase.
+The park currently has no entry fee, though this may change as visitor numbers continue to grow.